gregorio-project/gregorio-test/README.md

 imagemagick's convert and then compared using imagemagick's compare and the AE metric.

+#### scripted

+This test runs every shell script (`.sh` extension) in this directory and passes the test if the script exits with a `0` return code.
+This places the responsibility for checking for success on the script itself.
+These tests have no "expected" files and the results may not be viewed by using `gregorio-test.sh`.

+Requirements:

+- Each shell script should check for success and exit with the `0` return code if the test is successful.

+### Tests for backwards compatibility (deprecated features)

+Tests that are under the `backwards` top-level directory should test that deprecated features are working correctly.
+They should be named with `_B` before the extension of the filename.
+This naming convention causes `gregorio-test.sh` to allow deprecated usage so that deprecated features may be tested correctly.

+### Tests for things that should fail

+If a test is in a directory named `should-fail` somewhere underneath the test type directory, `gregorio-test.sh` will run the test as usual, but assert that the test fails to compile the test document.
+Should compilation fail, the test will pass.

 ## Creating "Expected" Files

 For a new test: